mitmath/1806/summaries.md

 ## Lecture 7 (Feb 24)

 More on nullspace and column space.
+Reviewed the definitions, and the fact that Ax=b is solvable if and only if ("iff") b ∈ C(A).
+Given a particular solution xₚ satisfying Axₚ=b, xₚ+x is *also* a solution for any x ∈ N(A).

 Showed that N(A) ⊆ N(BA) for any matrix B, and that the two are equal if B is invertible.
 However, C(A) and C(BA) are in general quite distinct (neither is contained in the other), although they have the same dimension if B is invertible.
 In consequence, elimination steps (or any other row operations), which correspond to multiplying by invertible matrices on the left, don't change the nullspace.

 Defined a **basis** for a vector space as a minimal set of vectors (we will later say that they have to be *linearly independent*) whose